Tag: Django

 def __str__(self):

-2. Make migrations: After defining your model, you need to tell Django to create the necessary tables in your database.
+Now that you’ve defined your model, you need to tell Django to create the corresponding table in your database.

 python manage.py migrate